zzzprojects/docs/learnentityframeworkcore.com/pages/saving/cascade-delete.md

 If the related products are loaded and tracked by the current `DbContext`, EF Core can apply the cascade behavior before sending the delete commands.

-If the related products are not loaded, the database apply the cascade behavior due to the foreign key constraint that was created.
+If the related products are not loaded, the database applies the cascade behavior due to the foreign key constraint that was created.

 The exact SQL depends on the database provider, the relationship configuration, and whether the dependent entities are tracked.